gus0k/slides/src/iclr20.md

 Example:

 ::: incremental
-* collect large number of datasets
+* Collect large number of datasets
-* label data with the maximum flexibility achivable
+* Label data with the maximum flexibility achievable
-* learn from the pairs (grid with consumers, maximum flexibility) the relevant features of Dataset
+* Learn from the pairs (grid with consumers, maximum flexibility) the relevant features of Dataset
-* example: total storage capacity is the only important factor...
+* Example: total storage capacity is the only important factor...
-* use the learned model to predict flexibility in unseen grids
+* Use the learned model to predict flexibility in new grids
 :::